South Africa launches Dube Trade Port

 Located between the two largest sea ports in the southern hemisphere - Durban and Richards Bay - the Dube Trade Port has huge potential to boost economic growth and job creation in the province.

-In 2003, South Africa decided to relocate the old Durban International Airport to La Mercy and to establish the Dube Trade Port, incorporating the new King Shaka International Airport.
+Africa decided to relocate the old Durban International Airport to La Mercy and to establish the Dube Trade Port, incorporating the new King Shaka International Airport.
 The airport was completed ahead of the 2010 Fifa World Cup.

 Officially launching the Dube Trade Port on Thursday, President Jacob Zuma said he was impressed by the development at the massive facility.